-How much does an auto dealer bond cost in Kansas?
+How much does a $30,000 auto dealer bond cost in Kansas?

 |Bond Type||Bond Amount||Cost by Credit Score*|

 Let our experts do all of the hard work for you!
 Give us a call at 1 (800) 308-4358, or submit a bond request, and one of our surety specialists will contact you right away.
 It’s that easy!

 Why do I need this bond?

 Kansas vehicle dealer surety bonds are put in place to ensure that the principal (auto dealer) adheres to the provisions of Kansas Statutes Annotated, Chapter 8, Article 24 concerning the manufacturing, distribution, sale and disposal of vehicles.
 This bond also acts as indemnity for any loss suffered by a retail or wholesale buyer or seller of a vehicle as a result of the licensee’s actions.

 Contact one of our bond experts today about getting a free, personalized bond quote.
 We can typically provide quotes within 1 business day of submitting an application.

 Kansas vehicle dealer surety bonds remain continuous unless otherwise canceled.
 To cancel the bond, the surety must provide written notice 30 days prior to the date of cancellation to the dealer and the Kansas Department of Revenue, Division of Vehicles, Dealer Licensing Bureau in Topeka, Kansas.